-Consolidated

-2016 2015

-\$ \$

-(130,884,333) (114,895,406)

-(1,569,723) (15,988,927)

-(132,454,056) (130,884,333)

-\$ (130,884,333) (1,569,723)
+Consolidated 2016 2015 \$ \$ Balance at beginning of year (130,884,333) (114,895,406) Net loss for the period (1,569,723) (15,988,927) Balance at end of year (132,454,056) (130,884,333)

 16 Segment Reporting

 The Company has identified its operating segments based on the internal reports that are reviewed and used by the Board of Directors (Chief Operating decision makers) in assessing performance and determining the allocation of resources.
 The Company is managed on the basis it is a mineral exploration company operating in the geographical region of Australia, mainly in Western Australia with additional tenements held in Queensland.
 The mineral assets held via outright ownership or joint venture are considered one business.
 Decisions are made on a prospectivity basis, not a geographical or commodity basis.